-Bruce Copeland is the team leader of the firm’s Beverage Alcohol practice.
-He represents and counsels a variety of businesses with respect to complex commercial litigation in federal and state court litigation, litigation avoidance and in a broad range of areas in the beverage alcohol industry.
+Bruce Copeland is a partner in the firm’s commercial litigation practice, and is a former deputy department head for the firm’s entire litigation practice.
+He is also the team leader of the firm’s Beverage Alcohol practice.
+He represents and counsels a variety of businesses with respect to trade secrets, complex commercial litigation in federal and state court litigation, litigation avoidance and in a broad range of areas in the beverage alcohol industry.

 What do you focus on?

-I focus my practice on three main areas—unfair competition and trade practices, beverage alcohol and commercial litigation—leveraging more than 25 years of experience to help clients manage their most complex and sensitive matters.
+I focus my practice on three main areas—unfair competition and trade secret misappropriation, commercial litigation and beverage alcohol—leveraging more than 25 years of experience to help clients manage their most complex and sensitive matters.

 Unfair Competition and Trade Secrets